 This course offers supervised practical experience working with young children in an early learning setting.
-Emphasis is on beginning skills and reflective practice faciliatating developmentally and culturally appropriate early learning and care.
-Practicing beginning programming skills based on observation of children’s play, with a capable image of the child, will be a focus.
+Emphasis is on beginning skills and reflective practice facilitating developmentally and culturally appropriate early learning and care.
+Another focus of the course will be on practicing beginning programming skills based on observation of children’s play (with a capable image of the child).

 Total Weeks: 15